 To tell the story of happy endings without the struggles and choices that ultimately lead to the happy ending is elusion at another level.
 To tell the story of loving deeply and believing in the promise of an endless passionate love without appreciating and understanding that young love can be tragic and heart-breaking is deception.
 And yet as we grow old and grow up, we learn that we cannot avoid exposing ourselves to the tragedy because love is as much a basic need as food, shelter and clothing.
 While some of us are lucky enough to keep spark of the young love all the way to the alter, most of us go through heartbreaks and tragedies that, even though injure our hearts, mold the same hearts into understanding the dynamics of loving and the routine of selfless love.
 Of acing the struggles and challenges of our relationships and living together ever after.
 (Possibly happily).
 We learn that in love, getting it wrong is part of getting it right…

 I was seated somewhere in the middle pews of the church three or so Sundays ago.
 It was one of Sundays that my presence in the church was more of a duty; because I have grown up in one of those families where missing church was a crime and that said, I am conditioned that on Sundays, I should be in Church at a certain time.
 My mind was preoccupied with a bit of everything else but the sermon, and quite honestly nothing in particular.
-But the preacher was not one to lose his congregation’s thoughts to nothing in particular… He, being a man born for orating with natural gusto, preached about relationship crosses in a way that awakened my senses.
+But the priest was not one to lose his congregation’s thoughts to nothing in particular… He, being a man born for orating with natural gusto, preached about relationship crosses in a way that awakened my senses.

 So what is your cross?
 Where is the freckle in your relationship?